 Today I learn to give as I receive.

-Thus, we are called by this lesson to practice – to make manifest in the world – the Vision of Christ and we do this by insisting on seeing our brothers and sisters and the experience that composes what we call living in the world as reflections as the light of a loving and living God.
-We refuse the separation and actively embrace the miracle of atonement.
+Thus, we are called by this lesson to practice – to make manifest in the world – the Vision of Christ.
+We do this by insisting on seeing each one of our brothers and sisters as “another chance to let Christ’s vision shine on [us], and offer [us] the peace of God” (W-pI.158.10:5).
+Our experience of this love perceives only “an idea beyond what can be touched, a purity undimmed by errors, pitiful mistakes, and fearfult thoughts of guilt from dreams of sin” (W-pI.158.7:3).
+We refuse the separation and actively embrace the atonement.

 Thus do you learn to give as you receive.
 And thus Christ’s vision looks on you as well.
 This lesson is not difficult to learn, if you remember in you brother you but see yourself (W-pI.158.10:1-3).

 Don’t wait on this!
 Look honestly at your life in the world and ask what it has gained you.
 Be clear about the peace that you want, and the happiness you want to have in order to share.
 Search out the love that you dimly remember.
 And come to this practice of kindness: this willingness to look on the world with Christ’s eyes – a vision that forgives, that embraces all it rests upon with love and joy.
 It is not easy because it is unfamiliar.
 But the doing breeds remembrance – this loving inclusiveness is what we are in truth.
 Give it and we receive it.
 And receiving it, we are brought back to our Creator in Heaven.